Dump Truck Business Plan:

 How to Run an Effective Business

-The dump truck industry is growing at a rapid pace.
+The dump truck industry is growing at a rapid pace, which means the number of driving jobs available is too.
 In fact, it’s estimated that by 2025, the U.S. dump truck service market is expected to hit $20.64 billion, and that’s just for mining and construction projects on a major scale.

 Whether it’s corporate or private deliveries, companies offering their own dump truck services or outsourcing fleet work creates a demand that brings tremendous opportunity for those just getting into the field.
 If you’re struggling with how to run an effective dump truck business, here are a few things you might want to consider:

 Sure, the admin side of things is not very exciting, but having the proper licenses and approvals in place ensure that your dump truck business doesn’t run into unexpected (and costly) road bumps.
 Here’s a rundown of what you’ll need to be compliant:

 To address the fundamentals, every driver should have a clean, regular state license updated each year.
 Next, completing the training process and earning a Class B Commercial Driver’s License (CDL) grants someone the ability to drive a straight dump truck and other tractor trailers and busses.
 For heavier, semi-dump trucks, a Class A CDL may be required.

 Some additional certifications include a CBT certification that covers dump truck tailgate removal and installation.
 Many drivers also benefit from HAZMAT or passenger endorsements.
 It’s important to check with your local DMV to abide by state licenses and testing requirements before putting a trustworthy fleet together.